ameistad/haloy/README.md

 haloy init
 ```

-If you want to quickly test Haloy and see how it works you can set initialize it with a test app that's just a basic nginx docker container serving static html.
+If you want to quickly test Haloy and see how it works you can start init with test app that's just a basic nginx docker container serving static html.

 ```bash
 haloy init --with-test-app
 ```

 This command will:
-- Set up the necessary directories under ~/.config/haloy/.
+- Set up the necessary directories under `~/.config/haloy/`. (you can override by setting the `HALOY_CONFIG_PATH` environment variable)
-- Create an initial configuration file at ~/.config/haloy/apps.yml with a sample "test-app".
+- Create an initial configuration file at `~/.config/haloy/apps.yml` with a sample "test-app".
 - Prompt you for an email address for TLS certificate registration (for the test-app).
 - Start the Haloy manager and HAProxy services.

 ### DNS Setup 🗺️
-For TLS (HTTPS) to work, you need to set up DNS records.
+For TLS (HTTPS) to work, you need to set up DNS records pointing to your server's public IP address for each domain you plan to use.
+You can typically do this in your domain registrar's control panel by creating A (for IPv4) or AAAA (for IPv6) records.

-1. Find Your Server's IP Address: This is the public IP address of your VPS or server where Haloy is running.

-2. Go to Your DNS Provider: This is where you registered your domain (e.g., Namecheap, GoDaddy, Cloudflare, Google Domains).

-3. Create A Records (for IPv4):
-  - For each domain and subdomain you want to use (e.g., example.com and www.example.com), create an A record.
-  - Type: A
-  - Name/Host:
-    - For the main domain (example.com), this is often @ or left blank (check your provider's docs).
-    - For subdomains (www.example.com), enter the subdomain part (e.g., www).
-  - Value/Points to: YOUR_SERVER_IPV4_ADDRESS
-  - TTL (Time To Live): You can usually leave this at the default (e.g., 1 hour or "Automatic").

-    __Example:__
-  - A record for example.com -> YOUR_SERVER_IPV4_ADDRESS
-  - A record for www.example.com -> YOUR_SERVER_IPV4_ADDRESS

-4. Create AAAA Records (Optional, for IPv6):
-  - If your server has an IPv6 address, it's good practice to also create AAAA records.
-  - Type: AAAA
-  - Name/Host: Same as for A records.
-  - Value/Points to: YOUR_SERVER_IPV6_ADDRESS

-6. DNS changes can take some time to propagate across the internet (from a few minutes to a few hours, rarely longer).
-You can use online tools like dnschecker.org to see if your records are updating.

 ### Configure Your Apps

-Edit the configuration file at `~/.config/haloy/apps.yml`:

-Example configuration:
+Edit the configuration file at `~/.config/haloy/apps.yml`.
+Haloy needs to know where to get your application's code, which is defined under the `source` property.
+You can either build from a local `Dockerfile` or pull a pre-built `image` from a registry.

+#### Example 1: Building from a local Dockerfile
+Use this when you have the code available on the machine Haloy is running on.

 ```yaml
 apps:
   - name: "example-app"